 - Brick Joke: It comes out of nowhere, seems like it has no relevance at first (or only marginal relevance), disappears for awhile then comes back like a boomerang later on at some random point and becomes relevant, even if only to a very minor plot element.
 If it does so more than once, it becomes a Running Gag.

-- Cutaway Gag: A throwaway joke that has a framing device of a character reminiscing of an unrelated past story or an Imagine Spot or a What If? scenario.
+- Cutaway Gag: A throwaway joke that has a framing device of a character reminiscing of an unrelated past story/flashback or an Imagine Spot or a What If? scenario.

 - Disney Acid Sequence: A surreal visual and musical scene that may or may not have plot relevance; because of the occasional lack of relevance there tends to be overlap.
 Is usually just a chance for animators to Show Their Work.